 The variety of Tony’s work at Friedman Place reflects the diversity of his educational and professional past.
 Prior to his fifteen-year-long career in social work, Tony worked as a computer programmer for General Motors after earning his associate degree in computer science, but went back to school for behavioral science, and then social work for his master’s, in part because he felt his sociable personality was a better fit for working with people.
 Always technologically inclined, with an early-found enjoyment in learning about and tinkering with electronics, Tony enjoys that he can still draw on his technology skills when, for example, he teaches residents how to use assistive technology such as JAWS, a program that enables users with total or partial vision loss to fully use a PC.
 Usually, though, Tony assists residents in getting and using Amazon Echo & Alexa devices.
 “They’ve been so popular, I feel like Amazon should pay me for the advertising,” he says.

-Tony passionately describes his job as a dovetail of both work and life experience.
+Tony echoes the three other blind and visually impaired staff members of Friedman Place when he describes his work as a dovetail of both work and life experience.
 While he feels this convergence with the residents he connects with each day, it also becomes vivid when he receives a first-time call from someone expressing interest in living at Friedman Place.
-Many of these conversations are not just the caller’s first time asking about a place to live; it is the first time they have spoken with someone about their experience with vision loss.
-Tony finds great reward in these moments, in which he can provide clarity and validation to people in an overwhelming and possibly traumatic time.
+Many of these conversations are not just the caller’s first time asking about a place to live, but the first time they have spoken with someone about their experience with vision loss.
+These callers often approach disability as an identity-consuming trait, confiding in Tony a sadness at the idea that their ‘life is over’ because they can’t see.
+Tony finds great reward in these moments—when he can tell these callers that, no, their life is just beginning—in which he can provide clarity and validation to people in an overwhelming and possibly traumatic time.